Kunstmaan/snipsonian/README.md

 # Snipsonian

 Typescript Snippets powered by Kunstmaan Development.
-For now only typescript snippets offered, but we'll add transpiled javascript files in the future + some documentation on how to use the different snippets.
+Besides typescript source code, also transpiled javascript files are published.
+We'll add some documentation on how to use the different snippets in the future.

 ## Goal